gurnec/btcrecover/docs/Seedrecover_Quick_Start_Guide.md

         C:\Python27\Scripts\pip install coincurve==5.2.0 pysha3

- 3. (optional) Follow [these instructions](INSTALL.md#windows) to download and install pywin32 which allows *seedrecover.py* to run as a low-priority process so it doesn’t hog your CPU.

 ### Linux ###

 Most distributions include Python 2.7 pre-installed.
 Two additional Python libraries, coincurve and (for Ethereum wallets) pysha3 are required.
 For example on Debian-like distributions (including Ubuntu), open a terminal window and type this: